codingforeveryone/READMEs/html-css/manipulating-inline-styles.md

         color: red !important;
     }
 ```
-If written in an externall css file, this would override inline styles.
+If written in an external css file, this would override inline styles.

-More imformation about importance and the cascading nature of CSS can be found [here](http://www.expression-web-tutorial.com/Types_CSS_Styles.html#.V0WZeZMrJMA)
+More information about importance and the cascading nature of CSS can be found [here](http://www.expression-web-tutorial.com/Types_CSS_Styles.html#.V0WZeZMrJMA)

 ##
 ## JavaScript Inline Manipulation